Tip

 model = SentenceTransformer("all-MiniLM-L6-v2")

-# Our sentences to encode
+# The sentences to encode

 sentences = [